How many students will be accepted into the Advanced MSW program? How does the School decide who to accept?

 Can I do my MSW by distance education?

-No, our program is mostly day-time and campus-based.
-Only a few graduate courses are web-based or offered during the evening.
+Under non-pandemic circumstances, our program is mostly day-time and campus-based.
+Normally, only a few graduate courses are web-based or offered during the evening.

 How long does it take to complete the degree?